The 5 Main HIPAA Rules to Understand

 1. Privacy Rule

-The privacy rule protects the ePHI and medical records of individuals by setting limits and conditions on the various uses and disclosures that can and cannot be made without patient authorization.
+The privacy rule protects the ePHI and medical records of individuals.
+It requires limits and conditions on the various uses and disclosures that can and cannot be made without patient authorization.

 2. Security Rule

-The security rule defines and regulates the standards, methods, and procedures related to the protection of ePHI with regard to storage, accessibility, and transmission.
-The 3 safeguard levels of security are broken into administrative, technical, and physical.
+The security rule defines and regulates the standards, methods, and procedures related to the protection of ePHI.
+This covers storage, accessibility, and transmission of the relevant data.
+Furthermore, the security rule can be broken into 3 safeguard levels: administrative, technical, and physical.

 3. Transaction Rule

-HIPAA does not require physicians to conduct transactions electronically, but if a physician practice does conduct any the transactions named under HIPAA, the organization must submit the transactions according to the HIPAA standards.
+HIPAA does not require physicians to conduct transactions electronically.
+However, if a physician practice does conduct any the transactions named under HIPAA, the organization must submit the transactions according to the HIPAA standards.
 The transaction codes ensure safety, accuracy, and security of medical records or ePHI.

 4. Identifiers Rule